xwmx/nb/docs/index.markdown

 `nb` · notes & bookmarks

-Command line note-taking, bookmarking, and archiving with encryption, search, Git-backed versioning and syncing, Pandoc-backed format conversion, and more in a single portable script.
+Command line note-taking, bookmarking, archiving, and knowledge management with plain-text data storage, encryption, filtering and search, Git-backed versioning and syncing, Pandoc-backed conversion, global and local notebooks, customizable color themes, extensibility through plugins, and more, in a single portable, user-friendly script.

 Help:
   nb help               Display this help information.